-These changes, implemented by the Mutual Funds (Amendment) Law, 2020 ('MFL') have been adopted in response to EU and other international recommendations and further demonstrates the Cayman Islands' reputation as a co-operative jurisdiction.
+The Cayman Islands has made changes to its Mutual Funds Law which came into law on 7 February 2020.
+These changes, implemented by the Mutual Funds (Amendment) Law, 2020 (''MFL'') have been adopted in response to EU and other international recommendations and further demonstrates the Cayman Islands' reputation as a co-operative jurisdiction.

 What funds are affected by these changes ?

-The MFL will affect open-ended funds which would previously have been exempt from CIMA registration and regulation under Section 4(4) of the Mutual Funds Law (2020 Revision) ('Section 4(4) Funds').
-Section 4(4) Funds are those open-ended mutual funds whose equity interests are held by not more than 15 investors, a majority of whom could appoint or remove the operator of the fund.
+The MFL will affect open-ended funds which would previously have been exempt from CIMA registration and regulation under Section 4(4) of the Mutual Funds Law (2020 Revision) ("Limited Investor Funds").
+Limited Investor Funds are those open-ended mutual funds whose equity interests are held by not more than fifteen investors, a majority of whom are able to appoint or remove the operator of the fund.

 What is the impact of these changes?

-Section 4(4) Funds will also now be required to have their accounts audited annually by a CIMA-approved auditor.
+Limited Investor Funds will also now be required to have their accounts audited annually by a CIMA-approved auditor.

 The fund's accounts will need to be prepared and audited in accordance with International Financial Reporting Standards or generally accepted accounting principles of the United States of America, Japan, Switzerland or any non-high risk jurisdiction.
 A non-high risk jurisdiction is any jurisdictions which is not on the list of high risk jurisdictions issued by the Financial Action Task Force.

-Section 4(4) Funds created following commencement of the MFL are expected to be registered with CIMA and comply with the MFL requirements from launch.
+Limited Investor Funds created following commencement of the MFL are expected to be registered with CIMA and comply with the MFL requirements from launch.

 We expect that CIMA will imminently publish guidance and rules which will set the parameters as to how, exactly, the Law will be implemented.
 CIMA currently have the following draft rules in connection with the Law out for consultation with the private sector and industry stakeholders:

-- Rule on the calculation of Asset Values
+- Rule on the calculation of Asset Values;

-- Rule on Segregation of Assets
+- Rule on Segregation of Assets: and

-- Rule on Offering Documents
+- Rule on Offering Documents.